Skip to main content Skip to footer

 Pacific Frameworks

 Using an equity approach, Nōku te Ao also aims to create better outcomes for our Pasifika communities.
-Understanding that Pacific communities may experience discrimination differently to Māori, we are open to the use of Pacific frameworks and approaches.
-If this applies to your project, in your application, we ask that you speak to the use of the Fono fale model.
+Understanding that Pasifika communities may experience discrimination differently to Māori, we also encourage the use of Pacific frameworks and approaches.
+If this applies to your project, in your application, we ask that you speak to the use of the Fonofale model.

-Represents the family which is the foundation for all Pacific Island cultures.
-The family can be a nuclear family as well as an extended family.
-It can also be constituted family that is bound by kinship, titles, marriage, partnership or covenant agreement, which forms the fundamental basis of Pacific Island social organisations.
-The history and genealogy are in the foundation/floor/family which ties them to titles, lands, motu/islands, sea and to the Gods of the Pacific as well as to other cultures.
+This represents the family, which is the foundation for all Pacific Island cultures.
+The family can be a nuclear family, as well as an extended family.
+It can also be a constituted family that is bound by kinship, titles, marriage, partnership or a covenant agreement, and which forms the fundamental basis of Pacific Island social organisations.
+The history and genealogy are in the foundation/floor/family which ties them to titles, lands, motu/islands, sea and to the Gods of the Pacific, as well as to other cultures.

-Your project could look at how to advocate or support a family member who has lived experience going through certain social services.
+Your project could look at how to advocate or support a family member who has lived or living experience of mental distress.

 The Roof (Culture)

 Use of languages, cultural processes and traditional practices to change the behaviour of those with prejudiced views of mental distress.
-What are some cultural ways which can be used positively to change the behaviours of discriminators?
+What are some cultural ways which can be used positively to change stigmatising or discriminating behaviours?

 Four Pou